jfangwang/Broadview/README.md

 - Checking Accounts + Saving Accounts + Retirement Accounts + Stock & IPO investments + Government Bonds<sup>III</sup> - Credit Card Debt<sup>III</sup> - Loans

+## Control Panel
+The Control Panel adjusts what you are able to see amongst your Hindsight and Foresight graphs to look specifically into the developement of each asset or loan.
+There will be one for Hindsight and for Foresight.

 ## Watch Tower
 From your Broadview Watch Tower, see over all your financial connections.
 Watch Towers interface gives you all you need to know about your current financial situation.

 ### Overview Graph
 The Overview Graph is a stich of your Hindsight and Foresight to provide an intial overview of what the app has to offer in information.

 ### Financial Health Field